 Visit the farm if possible.
 Instead of blindly purchasing a side of beef, take the time to stop by the vendor farm you are buying from.
-I am an advocate for making sure that the beef is not only being fed well, but treated with respect.
-I much prefer seeing the care up front so I know I am not buying beef that has been raised inhumanely.
+I am an advocate for making sure that the beef is not only being fed well but treated with respect.
+I much prefer seeing the care up front, so I know I am not buying beef that has been raised inhumanely.

 Compare prices.
-While purchasing a side of beef is going to be a large up front cost, you can easily see savings if you compare the cost of your average beef prices elsewhere.
+While purchasing a side of beef is going to be a large up-front cost, you can easily see savings if you compare the cost of your average beef prices elsewhere.
 To make sure it really is going to be a good investment for your family, take the time to go over the prices you would typically pay for various types of beef.
-Usualy a side of beef will be priced per pound and not a price per pound for select pieces.
+Usually, a side of beef will be priced per pound and not a price per pound for select pieces.
 While the per pound price may be a bit higher than you pay for hamburger, it would be much less than what you would pay for beef roasts, steaks, and other pieces.

 Prepare for storage.
 This is the biggest and most important tip for purchasing a side of beef.
 You must be ready to store it properly.
-Depending on who you purchase from, most of the time you will find the beef seprated into portion sized packages.
-Sometimes however, you will find a place that sells only in larger sections and you have to separate this yourself.
+Depending on who you purchase from, most of the time you will find the beef separated into portion sized packages.
+Sometimes however, you will find a place that sells only in larger sections, and you have to separate this yourself.
 Find out in advance so you know what to expect.

-If you have to separate and package the beef yourself, you’ll want a clean work station ready for when you get home with the meat.
+If you have to separate and package the beef yourself, you’ll want a clean workstation ready for when you get home with the meat.
 You’ll need a Food Saver or other freezer storage bags and a great labeling system.
-You’ll also probably want some paper towels and sanitizer on hand for cleaning up your work station after you get everything prepared and labeled.
+You’ll also probably want some paper towels and sanitizer on hand for cleaning up your workstation after you get everything prepared and labeled.